cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 (6 rows)
 ```

-To recover a segment which is down, use the "gprecoverseg" utility. it will inspect "gp\_segment\_configuration" table, will find out the segment marked "down" and will attempt to recover them

-from the corresponding "primary" segment (which of course needs to be up and running).

-Investigating segment failures:

-- look at "gp\_segment\_configuration" to identify the failed segments and their mirrors

-- look at the master log file to find out when did the event happen (FTS log entries are prefixed with "FTS:")

-- look at the "gp\_configuration\_history" table to see the recorded events

-- look at the primary and mirror log files to find out the reason for the segment failure

-- once the failure has been understood, run "gprecoverseg" to recover the segments

-- you can monitor the recovery progress with "gpstate -e"

-Exercise: Identify the processes for one of your database instances and terminate it.
-Track gp\_segment\_configuration to see the change.
-Follow up with the master log file and gp\_segment\_configuration.

-Recover the failed segment.
-Verify in gp\_segment\_configuration that everything is recovered.

-## 9. Standby master

-Master instance is a single point of failure.
-This is why it is recommended to configure and maintain a 'standby master' instance.
-This instance is usually created on a special server - standby master server ("smdw").

-The command to create standby master is "gpinitstandby" (executed from the master server).

-- gpinitstandby -s smdw

-The command to resync standby master that is out-of-sync is:

-- gpinitstandby -n

-The command to remove standby master is:

-- gpinitstandby -r

-After standby instance creation, you can observe the new instance in "gp\_segment\_configuration" with content=-1 and role='m'.

-If master server is down or master instance is down, then the standby master instance can be promoted to master instance with the command:

-- gpactivatestandby (executed from the standby server)

-At this point the standby master transitions to master and the original master is transitioned to standby instance (but is down).
-Changes can be observed in "gp\_segment\_configuration".

-Exercise: Initialize standby master.
-Remove it.
-Initialize it again.
-Activate the standby master.
-Initialize another standby master at the original master.
-Activate the standby master.

-Track gp\_segment\_configuration to understand the changes.

-## 10. Expansion

-If the cluster needs to be expanded, the "gpexpand" tool can be used.

-The cluster can be expanded both with new hosts and more segments per host.

-gpexpand utility workflow

-- phasee I: Interview (gpexpand)

-Run "gpexpand" without parameters.
-It will go through interview and will ask you questions about your intentions.
-Once all questions have been answered it will create a "configuration file" and exit.
-The configuraiton file contains information about the new segments that are about to be created.
-At this point you should review the configuration file to make sure that the actions are what you want intent to do.

-- phase II: Expand cluster (gpexpand -i \<config\_file\>)

-During this phase the utility will create the new instances.
-The new instances will become part of the cluster and will be recorded in "gp\_segment\_configuration".
-From this point on the cluster has grown with the new instances, but the new instances still do not contain user data. gpexpand will also create the "gpexpand" schema in the requested directory, which contains a list of tables to be redistributed in the next step.

-- phase III: Redsitribute data (gpexpand)

-At this phase the user data, stored until now only on original instances, is redistributed across the new larger cluster.
-Expansion can be done in many runs with setting timeout for the current run (see the -d parameter).
-Once the redistribution is finished (all the tables are redistributed across all instances), gpexpand will exit.

-- phase IV: Clean up

-At this point cluster is expanded and data is redistributed.
-Everything is done.
-The "gpexpand" schema though is still there for you to review if necessary.
-This schema does not harm anything.

-The only side effect is that if you need to start another expansion, "gpexpand" will ask you to remove it with "gpexpand -c" before it can continue.

-Exercise: Run gpexpand and add segments to the existing servers.
-Run gpexpand to add segments on new servers to the cluster.

-Observe gp\_segment\_configuration and connect the changes to the actions.
+**Recover a downed segment**

+If a segment is down, you can recover it using the `gprecoverseg` utility.
+This tool will read the `gp_segment_configuration` table, identify the downed segment, and try to recover it using its related primary segment.
+However, for this recovery to work, the primary segment must be active.

+**Investigate segment failures**

+1. Check the `gp_segment_configuration` table to find the downed segments and their mirrors.
+2. Read the master log file to determine when the failure occurred.
+Look for log entries that start with "FTS:".
+3. Read the `gp_configuration_history` table to see a list of logged events.
+4. Check the primary and mirror log files to understand why the segment failed.
+5. Once you know the cause of the failure, use `gprecoverseg` to restore the segments.
+6. To keep an eye on the recovery, use the `gpstate -e` command.

+**Practical exercise**

+1. Find the processes related to one of your database instances and stop it.
+2. Watch the `gp_segment_configuration` table for any changes.
+3. Next, read the master log file and again check the `gp_segment_configuration` table.
+4. To fix the failed segment, use the recovery tools.
+5. Confirm in the `gp_segment_configuration` table that the segment has been recovered.

+## 9. Set up and manage the standby master instance in CBDB

+**Understand the role of the standby master**

+In the CBDB architecture, the master instance can be a single point of failure.
+To avoid this, it is recommended to set up and maintain a "standby master" instance.
+Typically, this standby instance is set up on a distinct server, referred to as the "standby master server" or "smdw".

+**Manage standby master**

+- To create the standby master (from the master server), use `gpinitstandby -s smdw`.
+- If the standby master falls out-of-sync, you can resynchronize it with `gpinitstandby -n`.
+- To remove the standby master, use `gpinitstandby -r`.

+After setting up the standby instance, you can query the `gp_segment_configuration` table.
+In the table output, the new standby instance will be visible, which is identified by a `content` value of `-1` and a `role` value of `'m'`.

+**Promote the standby master**

+If the master server or master instance is unavailable, the standby master can step in to take its place.
+To promote the standby master to the role of the master, run the `gpactivatestandby` command from the standby server.

+Upon running this command, the roles change: the standby master becomes the master, while the original master gets demoted to the role of the standby instance, although it remains offline.
+You can query the `gp_segment_configuration` table again to notice these changes.

+**Practical exercise**

+1. Create the standby master.
+2. Remove the standby master.
+3. Create the standby master again.
+4. Activate this standby master to make it the primary master.
+5. Create another standby master on the original master server.
+6. Activate this new standby master.

+Throughout these steps, keep an eye on the `gp_segment_configuration` table.
+This will help you understand the changes in roles and the state of each instance.

+## 10. Expand a cluster

+If you need to expand a cluster, you can use the `gpexpand` tool.
+You can add new hosts or more segments to the current hosts.

+**Steps to expand a cluster**

+1. Run `gpexpand` and answer questions.

+    Run "gpexpand".
+In this step, you will be guided to answer questions about what you want to do.
+After answering all the questions, it makes a "configuration file" and stops.
+You should look at this file to check whether it is doing what you want.

+2. Run `gpexpand -i <config_file>` to create new instances for the cluster.

+    This step creates the new instances of the cluster.
+These new instances will show up in the `gp_segment_configuration` table.
+The cluster is now expanded, but the new instances do not have the data from users yet.

+    `gpexpand` also makes a new area called the `gpexpand` schema.
+This area has a list of tables that need to be spread out in the next step.

+3. Run `gpexpand` to redistribute or spread out the data.

+    Here, the data, which was only in the old instances, is now spread out to the expanded cluster.
+You can do this step many times by setting a time limit with the `-d` option.
+When all data is spread out, `gpexpand` stops.

+4. Finish up.

+    Now, the cluster is expanded and the data is spread out.
+The `gpexpand` schema is still there.
+You can look at it if you need to.
+It will not cause any problems.

+    But if you want to expand the cluster again, `gpexpand` will tell you to remove it using `gpexpand -c` before it can continue.

+**Practical exercise**

+1. Run `gpexpand` to add more segments to your current servers.
+2. Run `gpexpand` again to add segments on new servers.
+Look at the `gp_segment_configuration` table to see how it changes with each action.

 ## 11. Performance check